wultra/powerauth-crypto/docs/Activation-Upgrade.md

 ### Protocol Behavior Before Upgrade Completes

-If the client supports V4 but activation is still V3:
+If the client supports version 4 but activation is still version 3:

 - Authentication code uses protocol 3.3
 - Token headers use protocol 3.3
 - End-to-end encryption uses protocol 3.3

-After the upgrade completes, all operations switch to protocol 4.
+After the upgrade completes, all operations switch to protocol version` 4.

 ## Database Changes